-Try to focus on where the teeth meet the gum line and on the back teeth because there is where plaque and tartar build-up faster.
-Brush your dog’s teeth with circular motions and be sure you are not brushing too hard or too gentle.
+Try to focus on where the teeth meet the gum line and on the back teeth because there is where plaque and tartar build up faster.
+Brush your dog’s teeth with circular motions, and be sure you are not brushing too hard or too gentle.
 You’ll get the hang of it pretty soon.
-If it is the first time when you brush your dog, don’t forget to praise him and even give him or her a tasty treat.
+If it is the first time you brush your dog, don’t forget to praise him and even give him or her a tasty treat.
 Getting his or her teeth brushed must be a positive and pleasant experience.

 How often should I brush my Siberian husky’s teeth?